informatics-isi-edu/ermrestjs/docs/user-docs/export.md

 | `skip_limit` | boolean | optional | If the ERMrest API that is used is any of [`entity`,`attribute`, `attributegroup`, `aggregate`], we're adding a `limit=none` query parameter.
 Set this to `true` to skip this.
 -->

+- The leading and trailing slash that you might have defined in your `path` will be stripped off and ignored.

 - The table entity that the template is bound to is considered the *root* of the query for join purposes.
 Therefore this is how a query is going to be constructed based on the given attributes:
   ```